atrigomv/sensitive_checker/README.md

 * Credit cards number within the content of structured files.
 </em>

+#### Warning!
+I've used s3.objects.all function in order to get all key stored in a bucket.
+This function is associated with s3:GetObject permission which retrieves objects from Amazon S3 in binary format.
+Not use the tool in heavy buckets, it may have additional costs.

 ### Installation and environment configuration
 To use the tool, first of all you have to clone the git repository or download the Python script from [here](https://github.com/atrigomv/sensitive_checker/blob/master/sensitive_checker.py):